Corpus Christi (play): Synopsis

-The audience meets each character at the very beginning of the play after each are baptized by the character John.
+The audience meets each character at the very beginning of the play after each is baptized by the character John.
 After each baptism, the actor speaks directly to the audience to give a description of their character.
 In this scene, Joshua is told by John he is the Son of God, and then Joshua baptizes John.
 The next scene is a description of Mary birthing Joshua in a motel which begins and ends with the actors singing lyrics of modern-day Christmas songs.
 The play cuts rapidly between conversations amongst the characters at the motel where God eventually speaks to Joshua to direct him and tell him what will happen in his life.

-Next, the characters move quickly through different settings of high school, focusing on prom where Joshua wins the superlative “Most Likely to Take it Up the Hershey Highway.”
-Then, Joshua and Judas kiss in the boys’ bathroom and later make out on the beach.
+Next, the characters move quickly through different settings of high school, focusing on prom where Joshua wins the superlative "Most Likely to Take it Up the Hershey Highway."
+Then, Joshua and Judas kiss in the boys' bathroom and later make out on the beach.
 The next day Joshua begins to wander and travel.
 He hitches a ride with a blind truck driver and Joshua heals him of leprosy and heals his eyes so that he can see.
 The truck driver kicks Joshua out so that he can help the world with his powers.

-The next scene first takes place with Joshua in the desert, representing the Bible story of Jesus’ 40 days and nights spent in the desert.
+The next scene first takes place with Joshua in the desert, representing the Bible story of Jesus' 40 days and nights spent in the desert.
 Then, Joshua finds his way into the city where he performs the many miracles that Jesus is capable of.
 After these miracles, all twelve actors stand together to represent the twelve disciples.
 Joshua goes on to marry James and Bartholomew to each other because no one else would.
 McNally emphasizes here that Joshua chose to focus on the love aspect of scripture rather than the judgement aspect.

 They all return to Corpus Christi to act out the Last Supper and then Joshua's crucifixion.
 Judas betrays Joshua and turns him in to Pontius Pilate.
 The disciples then act as the city's people and vote to save the life of Barabbas the thief and have Joshua crucified for being gay.
 For the crucifixion, Thaddeus nails the first nail, Matthew nails the second and third nails that pin Joshua to the cross.
 From the crowd, some disciples mock Joshua and accuse him of not being the Son of God because he is being murdered for being gay.
 This scene is gruesome to emphasize the pain that hate causes.

 Similar to the beginning, the play ends with the actors addressing the audience to provide an explanation.
 They state that Joshua, in reference to Jesus, loved everyone despite their potential sins.